markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

 >
 > -- <cite>Kent Beck (excerpt from Refactoring by Martin Fowler)</cite>

 I bet most engineers, who don't subscribe to TDD, have gotten to where the production code is done, and they've come to write the tests and found the code isn't easily testable.
-This probably means your code doesn't adhere to some well regarded development patterns.
+This probably means your code doesn't adhere to some well regarded development patterns. **This doesn't mean, make all of the methods public!**

 5️⃣ TDD helps me write better code.
-This often means it is more functional, or has few side-effects.
+This often means it is more functional with few side-effects.
 6️⃣ TDD also helps me learn and get more comfortable with the test frameworks: I actually enjoy writing tests!

-Similar, you've written the production code, and you are beat, you're done.
+Similar, you've written the production code, you're beat, you're done.
 The last thing you want to do is write tests.
 You're validated further when you tell your business stakeholders, *"the work is done I just have the tests to write"*.
 They're response: *"don't bother, we need that feature out"*.

 7️⃣ I've written the tests up-front, and I get that regular feedback, as the tests go from red 🔴 to green 🟢.
 8️⃣ TDD gives me confidence that when all the tests are green 🟢, I've completed the full, working feature.
 There have been times where I have such confidence, I don't even need to manually test the changes: I know it works because my tests tell me so.

+## When to TDD

+I think there are occasions when it is difficult or not possible to practice 'full' TDD *all of the time*:

+1. If you don't know or cannot predict the result of a scenario, then I don't think you can TDD.
+2. If you don't have an idea of how to get to the result / outcome, then you probably can't TDD.
+For example, if you need to 'trial and error' to get there.
+However, you maybe able to figure it out as you go (so try and start with TDD).
+3. If you simply don't know how to write tests, then you can't practice TDD.
+Are you ready to develop fully featured, robust & maintainable software in that case?
+4. If you don't have a solid understanding of the language, then TDD will be hard, but again I think you can start.

+It could be argued that none of these points actually highlight a problem with Test-Driven Development.
+These points potentially highlight problems with the development / design approach of an engineer.

 ## How I TDD